tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ValidationPolicy

 - Name: bdqffdq:ValidationPolicy
-- Definition: A need concept that relates a UseCase to a set of supporting Validations.
+- Definition: A NeedConcept that relates a UseCase to a set of supporting Validations.
 - SubClass Of: Policy; ValidationConcept

 ********************